#i hate the male side of the star wars fandom

 Sol: „She was just a child.”
 The Stranger: „You brought her here.”

 In The Acolyte, Torbin and Jecki are heartbreaking examples of two Jedi padawans not allowed to be the teenagers they actually are.
 Jedi stans call Torbin “whiny”, but they overlook that his behaviour is normal for any teenager forced to be away from home for weeks on end on a trip he didn’t choose to make.
-Jecki is more mature, yet she gets killed.
+Jecki has more self-control, but it doesn’t help her: she gets killed.
 The Stranger rightly points out that they both should never have come along on a risky mission to a planet with wholly unknown dangers.
 Jedi stans of course despise Torbin, because he’s supposed to be proud to be part of the Jedi since it gives him the possibility to look cool and fight all the bad guys in sight.
 Ironically, Torbin is the only member of the group of Jedi on Brendok who feels that something dreadful is about to happen and wants to go away.
 And years later, he is the only Jedi who admits to Mae that he feels guilty for what they did to Osha and her covert believing “they were doing the right thing”.
 That’s simply not what Jedi stans want to see.
 It’s an aberration to them, a slap in the face of everything they believe in.

 Luke did not learn his ideals from the Jedi, he learned them at home with two simple farmers who neither were Force-sensitive nor knew the ways of the Jedi.
 Had he been raised like his father, all his power wouldn’t have helped him.
 Why do the Jedi insist that at a certain age you’re too old to be trained?
 I daresay because you have to start with brainwashing very early, before a person’s character is formed and its ideals in place.